Nothing has happened in the past; it happened in the Now. Nothing will ever happen in the future; it will happen in the Now

 For the past 10 years, I felt like I was stuck in a never-ending loop.
 Every day looked the same as the one before.
 I kept trying to make changes, but nothing seemed to work.
 It felt like I was constantly waiting for something to change.

-My days were packed with tasks—school drop-offs, preparing lunches, working, exercising, writing, chatting with my sister, and more.
+My days were packed with tasks.
 My phone would ping nonstop, and my mind was always in overdrive.
 At night, I struggled to sleep because my thoughts wouldn’t stop racing.

 On the surface, my life looked perfect, but deep down, I felt empty.
 I blamed my circumstances and thought moving to another country might help, but deep down, I knew the problem wasn’t external.

-In 2024, I decided to start a self-improvement journey.
-I began reading personal growth books whenever I had a free moment—in the kitchen, the living room, or even while waiting at the doctor’s office.
+In 2024, I decided to start reading again.
+I began reading personal growth books whenever I had a free moment, in the kitchen, the living room, or even while waiting at the doctor’s office.
 One of those books was The Power of Now by Eckhart Tolle.

 At first, it was a slow read, but by the end, I finally understood its powerful message.